Mordechai Oren: Prison time and aftermath

-Oren was sentenced to 15 years in prison, Ornstein to life imprisonment, and eleven others were executed.
+Oren was sentenced to 15 years in prison, Ornstein to life imprisonment.
 This caused deep shock at the Israeli left and the party Mapam and the movement of the Kibbutz Artzi and resulted in a three-way split.
 A leftist group of followers of Moshe Sneh, who refused to condemn the Prague trial and the indictment, were forced to leave the kibbutz movement and Mapam and ultimately joined the Israeli Communist Party, while another group left Mapam for not being critical enough of the Soviet Union and formed Ahdut HaAvoda, which ultimately merged with Mapai to form the Israeli Labor Party.

 Oren was released from prison and came to Zurich on May 13, 1956, where he said the accusations against him were false, but this did not cause him to change his political views.
 When he returned to Israel he told the press of the torture he underwent in prison and of his show trial.
 He brought these experiences in writing his book Prague Prisoner's Notes which was published in 1958 and said that while he sat in prison felt that his party was sitting there with him.
 However Oren remained a socialist, and supported by the Soviet Union.
 In October 1963 Czechoslovak authorities announced re-examined his case and he was completely cleared.
 Oren was the last of those convicted in the Prague Trials to be exonerated.

 Oren served as secretary general of the Mapam World Union from 1960 to 1964.

-Mordechai Oren married Larga Varshaviak and had two children — Pua Gonen and author Moshe Oren.
+Mordechai Oren married Rega (Rivka) Varshaviak and had two children — Pua Gonen and author Moshe Oren.
 Mordechai Oren died in 1985, aged 80.